MEETING SPACE TECHNOLOGY IS SET FOR A MAJOR TRANSFORMATION

-Many of us are working remotely and have had time to set up comfortable workstations with a reasonably high quality audio and video experience.
+Many of us are working remotely and have had time to set up comfortable workstations with a reasonably high-quality audio and video experience.
 Wasn’t hard, right?
-Laptop has a good in built microphone and camera.
-If it didn’t, you bought a USB high definition webcam with it all built in.
+The laptop has a good inbuilt microphone and camera.
+If it didn’t, you bought a USB high definition webcam with it all built-in.
 You may have headphones or a simple USB speaker to listen to the audio.

 By now you have mastered many of the available software platforms like Zoom, Microsoft Teams, Webex, Google Meets and others.
 You are used to being able to clearly see close up images of the faces of the people you talk to on the calls.
 Visual and audio communication is excellent!
 Screen sharing of content and even annotating or digital whiteboarding within these software platforms is also now easy for you.
 You are loving this new experience, and no doubt getting a lot more out of your online meetings.